Hardcoreprawn/architecture/input/posts/solutions/master-data-and-how-to-manage-it.md

 ### Worked examples

 1. Customer is created in [Broker System] when ...
 [Event] ...
 By ...
-2. Customer is updated in Eclipse when signed up to a Water contract.
+2. Customer is updated in Eclipse when signed up to ...
 3. Customer is viewed in WASTE when ...
 4. Customer is viewed in EVIE when ...
 5. Customer is deleted in ... when ...

-## 6. Appoint Data Stewards
+## 5. Involvement - Appoint Data Stewards

-Have two people for each 'entity' who are in the department who creates and uses that entity the most.
-The two people should be Business, from the department and 'technical' which could be fromt he data team.
-They should have a working relationship for daily changes/updates and be able to make local decisions if the impact is non-breaking or within budget.
+Have two people for each 'entity' in the department who creates and uses that entity the most.
+The two people should be:

+* Business, from the department
+* 'Technical', which *could* be from the data team

+They should have a working relationship for regular changes/updates and be able to make local decisions if the impact is non-breaking or within budget.

-## 7. Choose Architecture and Data Model
+## 6. Infrastructure

+Now we look at tools and capabilities and decide what we have, what we need and what we would like.

+### Architecture

+Don't reinvent the wheel.
+Choose an architecture which is closest to your identified needs and adapt that.

 * https://www.mckinsey.com/capabilities/mckinsey-digital/our-insights/how-to-build-a-data-architecture-to-drive-innovation-today-and-tomorrow
 * https://www.tickingtrend.com/articles/building-a-data-hub#:~:text=Building%20a%20Data%20Hub%201%20Step%201%3A%20Define,Data%20Governance%20...%207%20Step%207%3A%20Data%20Analytics
 * https://www.eckerson.com/articles/data-hubs-what-s-next-in-data-architecture

+### Data Model

+Pick an understandable data model.
+Ideally, use a reference model rather than invent from scratch, but don't choose one that is too big or fancy.
+Extensibility is essential, as is the scale of the project.
+It has to be something you can easily imagine finishing within a few months at most.

+### Capabilities

+What have we got?
+What are we missing?

+### Toolset

+Which tools fit our principles, standards and deliver the capabilities we need?
+Plan the missing capabilities as possible additions so you know what is available and the costs.

+### Evaluate & Plan Changes

+How will you add these to the existing estate?

-## 8. Choose Infrastructure and Toolset
+## 8. Prototypes and Testing

-## 9. Evaluate System Modifications
+By this, I mean testing the process of MDM as a business enabler.
+It must work, but it's more critical it adds value.
+Work with the stewards to understand pains, shortcomings, or ways to add value.

+* Create a Hypothesis around how data will improve a process or add value.
+* Test it.
+* Keep it small and acheivable, deliver some results.
+* Grow in confidence.
+* something-something
+* Profit.
+* repeat.

-## 10. Prototyping
+## Conclusion

 ## References